kate1562/project-3/README.md

 ### Functionality
 Hack-a-snack works much in the same way as other online recipe directories, users can:
-* Register & login
+* Register & login.
-* View a collection of recipes
+* View a collection of recipes.
-* View a single recipe and save it to their collection
+* View a single recipe and save it to their collection.
-* View own recipe collection including posted and saved
+* View own recipe collection including posted and saved.
-* View other users' profiles
+* View other users' profiles.
-* Post, edit and delete a recipe
+* Post, edit and delete a recipe.
-* Post and delete a recipe review
+* Post and delete a recipe review.

 ## Process
 ### Planning